Tuolumne County Probate — What Heirs Need to Know

 Tuolumne County local rules and procedures

-Filing deadlines.
-Under Local Rule 5.04.0, all petitions must be filed at least fifteen (15) calendar days prior to the hearing, except trust matters under Probate Code section 17200, which require thirty (30) days, and minor's compromise petitions under section 3500, which require seven (7) days.
-The clerk assigns hearing dates at filing; dates may not be reserved in advance for new cases (Rule 5.04.5).
+Three different filing deadlines depending on petition type.
+Under Local Rule 5.04.0, all petitions must be filed at least fifteen (15) calendar days prior to the hearing, except trust matters under Probate Code section 17200 et seq., which require thirty (30) days, and minor's compromise petitions under Probate Code section 3500, which require only seven (7) days.
+The clerk assigns hearing dates at filing; dates may not be reserved in advance for new cases per Rule 5.04.5, and the court may limit the number of matters heard on a given probate calendar (such as the number of accounting hearings).

 Appearances required for sales and contested matters.
 Rule 5.02.0 mandates in-person appearances for all petitions for confirmation of sale of real or personal property and any petition to which objections have been filed.
-If counsel fails to appear on a calendared matter, incomplete or questionable cases may be continued or dropped from the calendar.
+If counsel fails to appear on any calendared matter, incomplete or questionable cases may be continued one to two weeks or dropped from the calendar at the court's discretion.

 Probate notes and recommended-for-approval process.
-Rule 5.24.0 establishes a pre-hearing review system: the court's research attorney reviews matters in advance and may recommend approval of uncontested petitions.
-To qualify, all supporting documents and proposed orders must be submitted at least ten (10) court days before the hearing.
+Rule 5.24.0 establishes a pre-hearing review system unique to Tuolumne County: the court's research attorney reviews matters in advance and may recommend approval of uncontested petitions.
+To qualify for recommended-for-approval status, all supporting documents and a proposed order must be submitted at least ten (10) court days before the hearing.
 Probate notes are posted on the court's website at www.tuolumne.courts.ca.gov.
+If an objector appears at the hearing on a recommended-for-approval matter, the court will ordinarily continue the matter per Rule 5.25.0.

 Original will must be lodged at filing.
 Rule 5.12.0 requires that the original will or codicil be lodged with the court prior to or concurrently with filing the petition for probate.
-Foreign-language wills require a certified translation with a declaration of accuracy (Rule 5.12.1).
+Foreign-language wills require a certified translation with a declaration of accuracy from the translator per Rule 5.12.1.

 Tuolumne County probate timeline